kanglicheng/code-school/html-css/micro-projects/css-friends/README.md

 broken down in 12 phases, you will make a pixel perfect mock-up in code in no time.

+For each phase, you should start with the provided `skeleton.zip` file, unzip it and begin working through all the instructions.

 ## A Few Thoughts Before You Start...

 - Make sure to keep the [specs][specs] at your side at all times.